Induction Heating Furnace

 Induction heating furnace eliminates inconsistencies and quality issues that occur with flame, torch or other methods.
 Once the system is calibrated and running, there is no room for deviations, heating patterns are repeatable and consistent.

-With power supplies that provide precise temperatures GH uniform results are achieved; the source can be started and shut down instantly.
-With a closed loop temperature control, advanced induction heating furnace is capable of measuring the temperature of each piece individually.
+With power supplies that provide precise temperatures, GH uniform results are achieved; the source can be started and shut down instantly.
+With closed-loop temperature control, an advanced induction heating furnace is capable of measuring the temperature of each piece individually.
 The rates of increase, maintenance and temperature drop can be set in each case and the data is stored for each piece on working.